Acceptance of an Award and Release of Funds

 The Division of Sponsored Research whether it be by audit disallowance, unrealized cash collected, or otherwise, can decide to cover any overexpenditure by using current or future returned overhead funds or other unrestricted funds (i.e.: residual balances) of the Principal Investigator, the Department and the College.

-If you have questions about your grant and which process to follow please contact DSR’s Award Administration Office at 392-5991 or email Dee Dee Teel at email@example.com.
+If you have questions about your grant and which process to follow please contact DSP’s Award Administration Office at 392-5991 or email firstname.lastname@example.org.

-For those awards administered through the Division of Sponsored Research (DSR) where we have been granted authority to approve a no cost extension without agency approval, Principal Investigators, with the exception of Engineering PI’s who work directly with the Office of Engineering Research, may submit their no cost extension requests directly to DSR via e-mail.
-DSR does not require a Department Chair or Dean endorsement on no cost extension requests.
+For those awards administered through DSP where the sponsor has delegated the authority to approve a no cost extension, the Principal Investigator (with the exception of Engineering PI’s who work directly with the Office of Engineering Research), may submit their no cost extension requests directly to DSP by email to email@example.com.
+DSP does not require a Department Chair or Dean endorsement on no cost extension request.

 Examples of Awards where e-mail requests can be used

-Federal Grants (NIH, NASA, ED, Energy, EPA, NOAA, USDA, etc) under the Standard Terms and Conditions for Research Grants (formerly known as FDP or Expanded Authorities)
+- All Federal Grants, for example from the NIH, NASA, ED, Energy, EPA, NOAA, USDA, under the Standard Research Terms and Conditions (RTC) (formerly known as FDP or Expanded Authorities)

 For National Science Foundation Grants

-Do not email DSR, the request MUST be made using the NSF’s FastLane system.
+- Do not email DSP, the request MUST be made using the NSF’s FastLane system.

-Extension requests should be submitted to DSR no later than 30-days prior to the grant’s current expiration date.
-This allows plenty of time to meet our deadlines.
+- Extension requests should be submitted to DSP no later than 30-days prior to the grant’s current expiration date.
+This allows plenty of time to meet the federal deadlines, as follows;

-Upon approval of an internal extension, DSR must provide written notification to Federal Agency’s Grant Officer.
+- Upon approval of an internal extension, DSP must provide written notification to Federal Agency’s Grant Officer.
 This notification must be received by the agency at least (10) ten days prior to the original expiration date of the award.

-If this notification deadline is missed, DSR may not exercise its ability to extend the grant, without the sponsor’s approval.
+- If this notification deadline is missed, DSP may not exercise its ability to extend the grant, without the sponsor’s approval.

-DSR may extend the final budget period of a project one time for a period not to exceed (12) twelve months beyond the original expiration date, as long as there will be no change in the project’s originally approved scope or objectives, and at least one of the following applies:
+DSP may extend the final budget period of a grant one time for a period not to exceed (12) twelve months beyond the original expiration date, as long as there will be no change in the project’s originally approved scope or objectives, and at least one of the following applies:

-Continuity of Sponsor grant support is required while a competing continuation application is under review.
+- Continuity of grant support is required while a competing continuation application is under review.

 Procedures and Required Information